 If loans to a director exceed £10,000, a taxable benefit arises unless the director is charged interest at or above the Official Rate.
 The director will be liable to pay income tax on the "cash equivalent" of the benefit, calculated using the average or daily method.
+The benefit is reported on the director's Self Assessment return.
 The company will be liable to pay Class 1A NIC on the benefit.

 The benefit arising from low rate or interest-free loans needs to be reported by the company on form P11D on an annual basis.